-All offers of employment within the Shire will be directed to providing equal opportunity to prospective employees, provided their relevant experience, skills and ability meet the minimum requirements for engagement.
+All offers of employment within the Shire will uphold the principle and practice of equal opportunity to prospective employees, provided their relevant experience, skills and ability meet the minimum requirements for engagement.

 All employment training opportunities within the Shire will be directed towards providing equal opportunity to all employees based on merit and their relevant experience, skills and ability meet the minimum requirements for the position.